PX4/PX4-user_guide/en/ros/mavros_offboard_python.md

 roslaunch offboard_py start_offb.launch
 ```

-You should now see the PX4 firmware initiating and the Gazebo application running.
+You should now see the PX4 firmware initiating and the Gazebo Classic application running.
 After the *OFFBOARD* mode is set and the vehicle is armed, the behavior shown in the [video](#offb_video) should be observed.

 :::warning